dummy-ilh/MINE/Regression/LR/Ch12_Transformations.md

 **Q: How is the Box-Cox $\lambda$ parameter chosen?**
 A: By maximizing the profile log-likelihood (equivalently minimizing an appropriately Jacobian-adjusted SSE) across a grid of candidate $\lambda$ values — not by arbitrary trial and error, and not something you'd typically need to derive by hand in an interview beyond explaining the selection principle.
 *(Simple version: try a bunch of dial settings, keep whichever one fits the data best.)*

+**Q: What do you do if your response variable has zeros or negative values and you want a Box-Cox-style transformation?**
+A: Use the Yeo-Johnson transformation, which extends the same idea to handle zero and negative values (ordinary Box-Cox requires strictly positive $y$); a simpler but imperfect patch for zeros specifically is $\ln(y+1)$.

+**Q: How would you choose a transformation for a proportion or percentage variable bounded between 0 and 1?**
+A: Arcsine-square-root or logit transforms — these are specifically designed for bounded proportion data, where variance naturally shrinks near 0 and 1 in a way that log or Box-Cox don't directly address.

+**Q: Why should you re-check your diagnostic plots after applying a transformation, rather than assuming the problem is solved?**
+A: A transformation aimed at fixing curvature often also changes (usually improves, but not always) the heteroscedasticity picture and can change which points appear as outliers or high-leverage/influential — all four of Chapter 7's diagnostic panels and Chapter 8's influence measures should be recomputed on the transformed scale, not assumed to carry over.

 ---